BlueMap-Minecraft/BlueMapWiki/wiki/FAQ.md

   Check the [incompatibilities-list](#known-incompatibilities-with-other-mods) below.
   If you don't have any mod from the list, please report the error [here](https://github.com/BlueMap-Minecraft/BlueMap/issues).

+### Q: I have a black map / a lot of the map is missing!
+Part 2.
 - Have you upgraded your world from an earlier Minecraft-version?
 Or have you pre-generated your world or generated it with e.g. WorldPainter?
   Then, chunks that have not been visited by a player **might** not have their light-data generated yet.
   BlueMap needs the light data and ignores chunks that don't have it.